Jinwooooo/jinwooooo-blog/_posts/2019-06-09-browndust-understanding-aoe-effect-order.md

 * The **first board** represents the Main Target (labelled as <span style="color:red">T</span>) and distance away from Main Target (each cell distance = 1)
 * The **second board** represents the Order in which the Effects are applied (the lower the number the higher priority)

+**(Additional) Information** Note that some of the AOE cannot be fully utilized to test thoroughly (e.g. Diagonal Moving Forward edge 2 order), so some of them are assumed.

 ### Horizontal Forward AOE

 <img src="../uploads/browndust-understanding-aoe-effect-order-horizontal-forward-line-aoe.jpg">